ss-lab-cancerunit/SenescenceKG/README.md

 and used a statistical model to identify genes with senescence-associated expression patterns that are consistently reproduced by different experiments.
-We used these senescence-associated genes to construct a network database of relationships between genes (including physical interactions between genes, gene annotations, etc.).
+We used these senescence-associated genes to construct a network database of relationships between genes (including physical interactions, gene annotations, etc.).
 Then, using data from the database, we implement machine learning models to predict novel biological facts related to cellular senescence.